zaidajani/blog-app/README.md

 # Blog app

-this is a blog application with authentcation and authorization, using the jsonWebToken or jwt.
+this is a blog application with authentication and authorization, using the jsonWebToken or jwt.

 # There are two destinations in the architecture of the app.